rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 Management of sales campaigns that create reward through goals with programs that generate points, awards and benefits for the participants.
 I was part of the team that maintained and integrated new campaigns.

 > #### Guide Investimentos:
-Financial investments as investment funds, fixed income, stocks and futures market.
+Financial investments such as investment funds, fixed income, stocks and futures market.
 I was part of the investment fund team for a short time.

 > #### Omnitrade:
 The most advanced and safe crypto-coin broker in Brazil.
 I was part of the back-end team.